MiloMindbender/LiveLinkPlugins/Documents/SOURCE_CODE.md

 # What you need to rebuild the plugin from scratch

-To build the plugin you need any version of Microsoft Visual Studio, 2019 or higher.
-The free "Community Edition" should work fine.
-Check the Visual Studio installer and make sure you have the "workloads" for "desktop develpment with C++" and "game development with C++" or the build may fail.
+As of Unreal 5.1, you may need Microsoft Visual Studio 2022 or higher.
+Any version including the free "community edition" should work.
+Check the Visual Studio installer and make sure you have the "workloads" for "desktop develpment with C++" and "game development with C++" installed.
+The build also requires .net 6.0.

 You can build the plugin from either the repository (green CODE button) or from the zip on the [releases page](https://github.com/MiloMindbender/LiveLinkPlugins/releases)

 # Don't use the included FreeD plugin.

 The repository contains the LiveLink FreeD plugin source code from Epic.
-This is just here for reference and should not be used as it may be out of date.
+This is just here as a LiveLink coding example to compare to mine.
+Don't use this plugin in a project.
+You can just remove LiveLinkFreeD from the plugins folder if you want.

+# Automatically building the sample project from the repository

+1. Get a zip or checkout of the repository on your computer
+2. Start the version of Unreal you are using
+3. Browse to the Unreal project in the repository and open it with unreal
+4. If you are NOT using Unreal 5.0.3 you will see a message about converting a 5.0 project to 5.1, go ahead and convert it.
+5. You may see a message about a plugin not being built for your version of Unreal, click yes to go ahead and compile it.
+6. There will be a 1-3 minute pause where nothing seems to be happening, then the project should open and be ready to use.

-# Automatically building the plugin
+# Automatically building the plugin inside your own project

 1. Have your own project setup in whatever version of Unreal Engine you are using
 2. Create a Plugins folder in your project if it doesn't exist already